mathisdt/trackworktime/README.md

 You can track the past development by looking at the [version history](https://zephyrsoft.org/trackworktime/history).

-**This is an open source project**, so if there's something you don't like, you are very welcome to [file an issue](https://github.com/mathisdt/trackworktime/issues) or even fix things yourself and create a pull request.
+**This is an open source project**, so if there's something you don't like, you are very welcome to [file an issue](https://codeberg.org/mathisdt/trackworktime/issues) or even fix things yourself and create a pull request.
 Please don't try to communicate with me via reviews, that doesn't work in both directions.
 You can always [write me an email](https://zephyrsoft.org/contact-about-me) and I'll see what I can do.

-If you want to **build the app yourself**, you can do so using [Earthly](https://docs.earthly.dev/).
-This uses Docker, so be sure to have both Docker and Earthly ready before calling `earthly +build` which will create a container with everything needed for the build, create the app package(s) inside it and then copy the results to the directory build/outputs/apk for you.
+## License

-For real development, it is of course necessary to have everything installed locally, in that case the Earthfile (which describes the build process) can be used as blueprint for the setup.
+This project is licensed under GPL v3.
+If you submit or contribute changes, these are automatically licensed under GPL v3 as well.
+If you don't want that, please don't submit the contribution (e.g. pull request)!